khulnasoft/khulnasoft/doc/dev/background-information/insights/backend.md

 ### (3) The queryrunner worker gets work and runs the search query

-The queryrunner ([code](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@55be9054a2609e06a1d916cc2f782827421dd2a3/-/blob/internal/insights/background/queryrunner/worker.go)) is a background goroutine running in the `worker` service of Sourcegraph ([code](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@55be9054a2609e06a1d916cc2f782827421dd2a3/-/blob/internal/insights/background/queryrunner/worker.go?L42:6)), it is responsible for:
+The queryrunner ([code](https://khulnasoft.com/github.com/sourcegraph/sourcegraph@55be9054a2609e06a1d916cc2f782827421dd2a3/-/blob/internal/insights/background/queryrunner/worker.go)) is a background goroutine running in the `worker` service of Khulnasoft ([code](https://khulnasoft.com/github.com/sourcegraph/sourcegraph@55be9054a2609e06a1d916cc2f782827421dd2a3/-/blob/internal/insights/background/queryrunner/worker.go?L42:6)), it is responsible for:

 1. Dequeueing search queries that have been queued by the `insight_enqueuer`.
-Queries are stored with a `priority` field that [dequeues](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@55be905/-/blob/internal/insights/background/queryrunner/worker.go?L134) queries in ascending priority order (0 is higher priority than 100).
+Queries are stored with a `priority` field that [dequeues](https://khulnasoft.com/github.com/sourcegraph/sourcegraph@55be905/-/blob/internal/insights/background/queryrunner/worker.go?L134) queries in ascending priority order (0 is higher priority than 100).
-2. Executing a search against Sourcegraph with the provided query.
+2. Executing a search against Khulnasoft with the provided query.
 These queries are executed against the `internal` API, meaning they are *unauthorized* and can see all results.
 This allows us to build global results and filter based on user permissions at query time.
 3. Aggregating the search results, per repository and storing them in the `series_points` table.

 The queue is managed by a common executor called `Worker` (note: the naming collision with the `worker` service is confusing, but they are not the same).